About the Current Project

 ChatbotLLM Research

 In this video recording, one of the research projects we have done, ChatbotLLM, is introduced.
 ChatbotLLM is an IEEE Northern Canada Section Capstone Project winner.
-As detailed in our accepted paper https://chatbot.vipresearch.ca/#publication, ChatbotLLM is not only capable of learning from material in traditional formats like PDF, PPT(X), DOC(X), and TXT, but also reading XLS(X), image-scanned based PDF, images in PDF, DOC(X), and PPTX, and even MP3 with the help of Google’s Speech Recognition library.
+As detailed in our accepted paper, ChatbotLLM is not only capable of learning from material in traditional formats like PDF, PPT(X), DOC(X), and TXT, but also reading XLS(X), image-scanned based PDF, images in PDF, DOC(X), and PPTX, and even MP3 with the help of Google's Speech Recognition library.

-How to Use the Web App
+Using the ChatbotLLM Web App

 Frequently Asked Questions